Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 Now we've got `t` (`Clamped`), we can now calculate the point on the line segment which is closest to the thumb tip.

 We'll do that by multiplying `tClamped` by `lineAB`, or in other words by completing the projection formula.
-This will give us the closest point on the line to the thumb tip, in the basis of `lineAB`.
+This will give us the closest point on the line to the thumb tip, or the projected thumb position.

-When you're doing math you really have to make sure to remember the basis of your vectors.
-You'll see why in just a second.

-We can take that position, then figure out its distance to the thumb tip.
-We do this by getting the length of the line from the thumb tip to the closest point on the line.
+We can take that projected position, then figure out its distance to the actual thumb tip's position.
+We do this by getting the length of the line from the thumb position to the projected thumb position.

-In other words (remembering destination - source) `closestPointOnLineToThumb - pointP`!
+It's important to remember the basis of your vectors when doing math like this.
+We need the thumb position and the thumb's projected position in the same basis in order to calculate the distance between them.

+The result of completing the projection will be in the basis of `lineAB`.
+So in order to calculate the distance, we'll have to the use the thumb tip's position relative to the middle finger tip.
+We calculated that already, that's `pointP`.

+So, we want the length of the vector `projectedThumbPosition - pointP`.

 ```swift
 class ThrusterSystem : System {